PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-12 05:45:44
+Last updated: 2024-04-12 05:46:19
-Random Quote: Baby, can we grow sandwiches behind the garage? - Marshall Eriksen
+Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Ted: "You spoke to God?!"
+Rebecca: "No, the newspaper." - Rebecca Welton